-Figure D.3 shows the quantity of registered non-scheduled generation in the NEM broken down between non-intermittent and intermittent generation.
+Figure E.3 shows the quantity of registered non-scheduled generation in the NEM broken down between non-intermittent and intermittent generation.

 N on-intermitte ent Intermittent

-Semi- Non- Se mi - Non-
+Semi- Non- Se mi- Non-

 Scheduled scheduled scheduled Scheduled scheduled scheduled

 Above 30MW 43,222 - 918 - 2,793 1,124

 15MW - 30MW 79 - 362 - - 99

 10MW - 15MW - - 160 - - 34

 5MW - 10MW - - 164 - - 11

 Below 5MW - - 120 - - 5

 Total 43,301 - 1,724 - 2,793 1,273

-Figure D.3 Registered generation in the NEM (MW), November 2016
+Figure E.3 Registered generation in the NEM (MW), November 2016

-From Figure D.3, the following observations can be made:
+From Figure E.3, the following observations can be made:

 - in the NEM there is 2,872 MW of registered non-scheduled generation capacity from generation units with a nameplate capacity of 5 MW or greater.
-This represents approximately six per cent of total registered generation capacity, which exceeds the total quantity of semi-scheduled generation in the NEM149.
-Of this registered non-scheduled generating capacity: - 1,604 MW is non-intermittent generation, representing 3.3 per cent of total NEM registered nameplate generation capacity - 1,268 MW is intermittent generation, representing 2.6 per cent of total NEM registered nameplate generation capacity.150 - against the average aggregate load in the NEM of approximately 25,650 MW, this combined capacity may represent a much higher proportion of actual generation participating any point in time depending on the region, conditions for renewable energy generation and the spot price.151
+This represents approximately six per cent of total registered generation capacity, which exceeds the total quantity of semi-scheduled generation in the NEM.177 Of this registered non-scheduled generating capacity: - 1,604 MW is non-intermittent generation, representing 3.3 per cent of total NEM registered nameplate generation capacity - 1,268 MW is intermittent generation, representing 2.6 per cent of total NEM registered nameplate generation capacity.178 - against the average aggregate load in the NEM of approximately 25,650 MW, this combined capacity may represent a much higher proportion of actual generation participating any point in time depending on the region, conditions for renewable energy generation and the spot price.179

-149 There is also over 5.9 GW of unregistered exempt generation in the NEM, as at xxx, source
+177 There is also over 5.9 GW of unregistered exempt generation in the NEM, as at April 2017.
+See, http://pv-map.apvi.org.au/analyses

-150 Data from AEMO NEM registration list November 2016
+178 Data from AEMO NEM registration list November 2016

-151 Given nameplate generation capacity is close to twice the average aggregate load in the NEM, the nameplate capacity may represent close to double the actual generation percentage at a given time, if it were all available and generating concurrently.
+179 Given nameplate generation capacity is close to twice the average aggregate load in the NEM, the nameplate capacity may represent close to double the actual generation percentage at a given time, if it were all available and generating concurrently.
 The actual generation percentage achieved will depend on many factors including the weather (for renewable units), industrial processes (for co-generation and bio-waste units), network constraints, the region (which have different mixes of generating units), generator availability (accounting for maintenance and outages), and market prices (which may affect the decision of various generators to operate).